Chart Color Schemes

 An assessment of population growth drivers in Kempsey Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kempsey Surrounds' population is approximately 9,758 as of November 2025.
-Between the 2021 Census and June 2024, the population increased by 3.0%, from 9,472 to an estimated resident population of 9,619.
-This increase includes 105 validated new addresses since the Census date.
-The population density is around 2.7 persons per square kilometer.
-Kempsey Surrounds' growth rate of 3.0% since the census is within 1.5 percentage points of the SA3 area's growth rate of 4.5%.
-Overseas migration contributed approximately 53.1% to recent population gains in the area.
+Kempsey Surrounds' population, as of November 2025, is approximately 9,758, reflecting a growth of 286 people since the 2021 Census.
+This increase corresponds to a 3.0% rise from the previous population count of 9,472.
+The change is inferred from an estimated resident population of 9,619 in June 2024 and an additional 105 validated new addresses since the Census date.
+This results in a population density ratio of 2.7 persons per square kilometer.
+Kempsey Surrounds' growth rate of 3.0% since the census is within 1.5 percentage points of the SA3 area's growth rate of 4.5%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 53.1% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Kempsey Surrounds is expected to increase by approximately 1,130 persons, a gain of around 9.8% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of Australia's regional areas, with Kempsey Surrounds expected to grow by approximately 1,130 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 9.8% over the 17-year period.

 Frequently Asked Questions - Population